CA vs ACCA: Detailed Comparison & Guide | Zell Education

 The primary difference between CA and ACCA exists in the exam structure.

-ICAI insists we appear for exams in groups at the CA Foundation, IPCC and Final CA level.
+ICAI insists we appear for exams in groups at the CA Foundation, IPCC and Final CA levels.
 Most of these exams are split into Group 1 and Group 2, each comprising 4 exams.
-ACCA on the other hand enforces no such mandate.
-Students are allowed to appear for 1 exam at a time, upto 4 exams at a time – as per the student’s discretion.
+ACCA enforces no such mandate.
+Students are allowed to appear for 1 exam at a time, up to 4 exams – as per the student’s discretion.

 The reason why CA pass rates are so low compared to ACCA (40% globally) is due to the aggregate system.
 If a student fails any exam in CA by even 1 mark, the entire group is considered failed.
 The student has to re-appear for the entire group again.
 This makes it extremely difficult for CAs to clear the qualification.